 The information included in this MD&A relates to Quartz Mountain Resources Ltd. and its wholly owned subsidiaries (collectively, the "Company").

 The Company focuses on assessing mineral prospects for potential acquisition and exploration in British Columbia, Canada.
-The Company has recently acquired two mineral properties.
+The Company has acquired three mineral properties.

 Other Corporate Information